gregdetre/healthyselfjournal/README.md

 - Adapts strategy (validation, redirection, Socratic deepening, or implementation planning)
 - Uses clean‑language techniques (user’s exact words), single‑focus questions, and brevity

-If the model cannot confidently select an approach, a curated question bank provides variety while staying within safe bounds.
+If the model cannot confidently select an approach, it can select from embedded example questions for safe variety.

 ## Storage, events, and formats